maropu/hivemall-spark/README.md

 * Register this package as a [spark package](http://spark-packages.org/)

-        For easy Installation: <your spark>/bin/spark-shell --packages hivemall-spark:0.0.1
+        For easy installations: <your spark>/bin/spark-shell --packages hivemall-spark:0.0.1